intrepidcs/eeacom-docs/docs/pdus/signal-pdus.md

 # 5.1 Signal I PDUs

-The ISignalIPdu assembled and disassembled in AUTOSAR COM consists of one or more signals.
-In case no multiplexing is performed this IPdu is routed to/from the Interface Layer.
+The Signal I PDUs assembled and disassembled in AUTOSAR COM consists of one or more signals.
+In case no multiplexing is performed this I PDU is routed to/from the Interface Layer.

 A maximum of one dynamic length signal per IPdu is allowed.